KHetzel00/Campaign1/content/Lore/The Church of Bahamut and its Orders.md

 - Acts as a high council of sorts
 - Never more than 20 members at a time (3 from each order (except Crystal and Topaz) : one Archpriest, one Grandmaster Paladin, and one Archcleric) and 5 Champions.
 - A metallic dragonborn that has gone through the process of becoming an Archpriest, Grandmaster Paladin, and Archcleric may become a Champion of Bahamut
-- A metallic dragonborn that has gone through the process of becoming an Archpriest, Grandmaster Paladin, and Archcleric may become a Champion of Sardior
+- A gem dragonborn that has gone through the process of becoming an Archpriest, Grandmaster Paladin, and Archcleric may become a Champion of Sardior

 ### Order of Gold/Amethyst